FarronF/limerick-council-meetings/meetings/2021/01/25-Virtual Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 27th November 2021.md

 transmission of COVID-19 had a dramatic impact on Irish economic activity in the second

-Quarter and, notwithstanding the rebound evident in the third Quarter, recovery remains far--- 7
+Quarter and, notwithstanding the rebound evident in the third Quarter, recovery remains far
+---
+7

 from complete.
 Indeed, the third Quarter bounce-back has by-passed some sectors